EgocentricVision/EgocentricVision/README.md

 better view here -> https://egocentricvision.github.io/EgocentricVision/

 # 📜 List of Papers Recently Published at CVPR and ECCV 2024 🎉
-Here’s a curated selection of the latest and greatest papers from CVPR24 and ECCV24, focusing on the exciting field of Egocentric Vision. 🌟
+Here’s a curated selection of the latest and greatest papers from CVPR and ECCV, focusing on the exciting field of Egocentric Vision. 🌟

 We’ve done our best to include the most relevant and interesting works, but apologies in advance if we missed any papers! 🙏 If we did, let us know—we’d love to update the list.